-- Do get a flattering headshot.
+Do get a nice headshot.
 If you’re awkwardly cropping out relatives or posting something blurry, it’s time to invest in a better photograph of yourself.

-- Don’t spend so much time on the design that you forget about content.
+Don’t spend so much time on the design that you forget about content.
 You might have great fonts and colors, but at the end of the day you need to have the skills to do the job.
-That’s why it’s important as ever to spend time on your bullet points and describe your experience clearly and succinctly.
+That’s why it’s important to focus on your bullet points and describe your experience clearly.

 A good resume website evolves with you, and your career

 When your resume is just a PDF, it’s a static document that rarely changes.
 A website, on the other hand, is easy to change whenever you gain new skills, even when you have no work experience yet.
 And once you’re hired for that dream job, your resume website can evolve into a professional portfolio site that stays with you throughout your career, through changing jobs and changing tastes.